New York Foundling: "Mercy Trains" and the Case Before the Supreme Court

 Neither local authorities or Arizona territory authorities charged the vigilantes criminally.
 The infant William Norton, at least, was quickly placed under the legal guardianship of John C. Gatti.
 Gatti was the head of the white household that Norton lived with after his kidnapping and was awarded a letter of legal guardianship by the probate court of Graham County, Arizona.

 In an attempt return the children to their care, the New York Foundling Hospital filed 17 writs of habeas corpus with the local sheriff.
 This legal effort was led by Eugene Semme Ives.
-William Norton’s case was taken to the Arizona Supreme Court.
+William Norton's case was taken to the Arizona Supreme Court.
 However, the court held that it was in the best interests of Norton to remain in the care of John Gatti.

 The New York Foundling Hospital appealed the case of William Norton to the United States Supreme Court, and oral arguments in New York Foundling Hospital v.
-Gatti were made in April of 1906.
+Gatti were made in April 1906.
 In October of the same year, Justice William Rufus Day released the opinion of the court.
 Ruling narrowly on the case as an issue of statutory interpretation, Day decided that it was improper to use the writ of habeas corpus in custody cases, as children are not entitled to personal freedom.
 William Norton and the other children remained in the homes the vigilantes had placed them in.

+This controversy, as well as other incidents regarding accusations that documents were forged to place non-Catholic children with Catholic families, prompted further condemnation of placing out which eventually led the Foundling to stop placing children in the West.